 Before the end of the semester during which the student passes his or her PhD Comprehensive Exams, s/he must form a PhD Dissertation Committee (PhDDC).
-The PhDDC, which advises the student in all matters pertaining to the dissertation, will consist of five members of the graduate faculty (one of whom must be from outside the Department) and must be approved by the Chair.
+The PhDDC, which advises the student in all matters pertaining to the dissertation, will consist of five members of the graduate faculty (one of whom must be from outside the Department and three of whom must be from the department) and must be approved by the Chair.
 The Chair of the PhDDC must be a member of our department's graduate faculty.
 The Associate Chair for Graduate Studies will be an ad hoc member of the PhDDC.

 The first three members of the PhDDC must have the opportunity to judge the dissertation at the various stages of its development.
 The remaining two readers will judge the finished version.
 Within two weeks of being constituted, each PhDDC or its Chair will meet with the student to discuss his or her proposed research.